michaeldmoore/CSVServer/README.md

 grafana-cli plugins install grafana-simple-json-datasource
 ```

-Newer versions of Grafana provide an alternative, presumably enhanced, datasource named simpod JSON.
+Newer versions of Grafana provide an alternative, presumably enhanced, datasource named simPod JSON.
 This appears to be completely backwards compatible with SimpleJSON.
 Install the JSON datasource instead using the alternate command line (windows)

 ```javascript
 grafana-cli plugins install simpod-json-datasource